ddehanne/systematic-research-overview/README.md

 ## Overview

-QS1-XSMR is a quantitative research and paper-execution framework independently architected and operated over a **point-in-time U.S. equity universe** (dated holdings; universe membership is a function of time, not a fixed list).
+QS1-XSMR is a quantitative research and execution framework independently architected and operated over a point-in-time U.S. equity universe (dated holdings; universe membership is a function of time, not a fixed list).
+The system began operating with real capital through Interactive Brokers on August 11, 2026, following paper-environment validation.

 **Research discipline:** pre-registered hypotheses, held-out evaluation, and a self-initiated data audit that invalidated part of my own backtest — documented below.